Suicide Risk and Prevention for Kentucky Nurses

 800-273-TALK (8255)

-Suicide prevention (National Institute of Mental Health)
+Suicide Prevention (National Institute of Mental Health)

 Suicide Prevention Resource for Action (CDC)

-Suicide resources (CDC)
+Suicide Prevention Resources (CDC)

 REFERENCES